Burgers are a North American classic.

-Hamburgers are a North American classic.
-Typically made with ground beef and a few ingredients for flavouring.
-Over the years, home cooks and chefs alike have been tinkering with the classic burger to bring them to the next level.
-Not that there’s anything wrong with the classic burger 🙂
+Over the years, home cooks and chefs alike have been tinkering with the classic burger recipe to bring them to the next level.
+Not that there’s anything wrong with the classic hamburger by the wat 🙂

-As a green leafy veg, spinach has a unique sugar/carbohydrate that specifically feeds and promotes a good type of gut bacteria – Gut Bacteria And Leafy Greens.
+As a green leafy vegetable, spinach has a unique sugar/carbohydrate called sulfoquinovose that specifically feeds and promotes a good type of gut bacteria – Gut Bacteria And Leafy Greens.

 When has medicine ever tasted so good? 🙂

 - 1 1/3 cups water

 - 1 lb/454 g lean ground beef